clairek09/MIC/Modules/M02-design-implement-hybrid-networking/includes/7-exercise-create-virtual-wan-by-using-azure-portal.md

 6. Once validation passes, select **Create** to create the Virtual WAN.

-## Task 2: Create a hub by using Azure Portal
+## Task 2: Create a hub by using Azure portal

 A hub contains gateways for site-to-site, ExpressRoute, or point-to-site functionality.
 It takes 30 minutes to create the site-to-site VPN gateway in the virtual hub.
 You must create a Virtual WAN before you can create a hub.